Mooshua/luau/docs/_pages/learn-luau.md

 ```

-We can also set variables as `local`, which we will learn about later.

 ## Functions

 As we learned with CookieBot, functions are a great way to organize repetitive routines.
 In Lua, functions are very comphrehensive, and allow you to do almost anything.